koljagralla/turbogate/readme.md

 To <ins>remove an authorizer</ins> remove it in your `turbospec.ts` (delcaration of the authorizer itself and all references by endpoints), delete all `authorizer.ts` files of endpoints that used that authorizer and rerun the `turbogate build` command (see step 4).
 Additionally, delete its respective folder.
 If your authorizer declared unique environment values or permissions that are orphaned now you might also need to remove those values from the constructor arguments of your turbogate.
 Also, since you authorizer context probably changed you might need to tidy up the the business code in the `main.ts` files of the formerly protected endpoints.

-[^1]: In case something does not work properly, ensure that your installed versions have no breaking changes with the versions specified in the package.json.

 # Patterns and recommended conventions
 ### Working with constructs created by turbogate